-A few years after Marie’s assault, similar incidents started occurring in suburban Denver, Colorado.
-The M.O. and the description of the suspect were the same, but it took a lot of legwork and long nights to put the man behind these terrible deeds behind bars.
+A few years after Marie’s assault, similar incidents started occurring in suburban Denver, CO.
+The M.O. and the description of the suspect were the same, but it took a lot of legwork and long nights to put the man who was doing these terrible deeds behind bars.
 This is a tragic and upsetting story of the authorities refusing to believe a woman's claims, and a detective who would stop at nothing to bring an offender to justice.

 On August 11, 2008, a girl calling herself Marie was assaulted in the early hours of the morning.
 The next day, she reported the incident to the Lynwood police, but after an investigation of her apartment, the authorities became suspicious of the 18-year-old.
 They questioned her multiple times about the incident and noted that each time she told her story, there were minor inconsistencies.

 Police believed that because Marie altered her story about how she got out of her restraints - a pair of shoelaces - she was making up the entire story.
 The incident happened early in the morning, rousting her from sleep, so it's not out of the question that her memory of the events would be off.
 Aside from the inconsistencies in Marie's story, the police received phone calls from people close to the girl who believed that she wasn't acting appropriately for someone who had just been assaulted.